davidpagnon/Pose2Sim_Blender/README.md

 ## Demonstration

-Find example files in the `Examples` folder, or use it with you own OpenSim data.
+Find example files in the `Examples` folder, or use it with your own OpenSim data.

 - **Add Model**: \
   Import the "bodies" of an `.osim` model. \